 Julie Brill, CCCE, CLD, IBCLC, CHLC is a childbirth educator, doula, lactation consultant, mentor for childbirth educators and doulas, writer, and speaker.

-She owns and manages WellPregnancy in Bedford, Massachusetts.
+Julie owns and manages WellPregnancy in Bedford, Massachusetts.
 She has been teaching childbirth classes and attending births since 1992, and mentoring new birth professionals throughout New England as a member of the CAPPA Faculty since 2003.
-Additionally , she is a Certified Holistic Lactation Consultant and an International Board Certified Lactation Consultant (IBCLC) in private practice offering in home breastfeeding consultations.
+Additionally, she is a Certified Holistic Lactation Consultant and an International Board Certified Lactation Consultant (IBCLC) in private practice, offering in-home breastfeeding consultations.

 Julie is the author of the doula anthology Round the Circle: Doulas Share Their Experiences.
-She is the mother of two young adult daughters and a La Leche League Leader.
+She is also the mother of two young adult daughters who she homeschooled until they entered college.
 She is certified to present Peggy Huddleston’s Prepare for Cesarean Birth, Heal Faster workshops.
 She graduated from Tufts University with a degree in Sociology and Women's Studies and completed the Massachusetts Midwifery Alliance Apprenticeship Course.
+Julie is a member of the Childbirth and Postpartum Professionals Association (CAPPA), La Leche League International, and the United States Lactation Consultants Association.

 Julie has been fortunate to be able to study with many gifted teachers including Pam England, Peggy Huddleston, Valerie El Halta, Marie Mongan, Susan Weed, Polly Perez, Jennifer Tow, and many of the midwives of the Massachusetts Midwives Alliance.